funkhaus/vuehaus/README.md

 ### The Developer Role and Developer IDs

-Since URLs can easily change in the WordPress backend, Vuepress includes a new WP role, Developer, that has access to a set of controls that other roles (even Administrator) can't see.
+Since URLs can easily change in the WordPress backend, Vuehaus includes a new WP role, Developer, that has access to a set of controls that other roles (even Administrator) can't see.
 One of these controls is for a page's "Developer ID" - an arbitrary value that can reliably identify a page.

 The Developer ID is accessible via a post object's `custom_developer_id` property - for example, `$post->custom_developer_id`.